Anti-Depressants Likely Do More Harm Than Good

-Recovery is very complex and does take a time, it is understandable that we would like to speed it up and make the process easier, from my experiences I can confirm that medication as antidepressants are definitely not the helpful way to go about it, they do make more harm then good.
-They have negative effect on person’s believing in their abilities and much more.
+Recovery is very complex and does take time, it is understandable that we would like to speed it up and make the process easier, from my experiences I can confirm that medication such as antidepressants are not always the most helpful way to go about it.

 Commonly prescribed anti-depressants appear to be doing patients more harm than good, say researchers who have published a paper examining the impact of the medications on the entire body.

 What the researchers found is that anti-depressants have negative health effects on all processes normally regulated by serotonin.

 I am so glad that we are starting to have researches in this area, which are conducted in the absence of any commercial or financial interests.

 Everybody can be fully recovered, and you don’t always have to assume that you need antidepressants to do it.
 From my own experiences these chemical substances are often causing more problems and obstacles in people’s Recovery.

 Maybe we could start to prescribe hugs instead of antidepressants – That could work faster and without any side effects.

 Having recently read the piece on Antidepressants in recovery on the website it got me thinking about their place in my own journey.
 Of course, they did feature as I went to various places for help – it’d seem they’re quite readily handed out in some cases – but looking back now, I’m so glad that their part in my recovery journey was short-lived.